Diallo75012/git_sre_agents/notes.md

 - Can also create a server locally for presentation of the documentation:
   - create the documentation: `cargo doc --workspace --no-deps`
   - Then copy the `target/doc` folder into a `GitHub Pages repo`, or serve it locally with: `python3 -m http.server 8080 --directory target/doc`

+____________________________________________________________________________________________________

+# Prompts and Schema

+## Prompts
+we create prompts content only in a `prompts.rs` file and those will be enhanced if necessary by using `format!()` macro.
+I also realized that we might need to have a way to inject the names of the manifests folders and files so that agents are aware of where to find the files to read. so need to read again those initial prompts content per agent and then decide on the fields necessary to have in the schemas.

+## Schemas
+at the moment schemas have too many fields so we will need to cut those in smaller ones and have more api calls done.

+## decision
+So we will use huge schemas with all fields needed at first and then we will cut that in smaller ones mimmicing the LangGraph nodes so that we can make several api calls and in function of what the schema is rendering us we will go to one node or another.
+We try here to have simpler schemas with max 2 fields as we don't trust agents to be good eno=augh to fill qualitative schema fields if more than 3 fields.
+So here we are being conservative and try to make it work and have more portable mini nodes.
+so:
+- first make big schemas covering all fields needed for all scenarios that we want to do
+- then group those by one or two fields or max 3 fields not more to have smaller schemas per agent
+- create the chain/flow of action if this or if that.... like conditional edges
+- try to use answered directly and not write to files if possible passing through states updates in place so that the app can work without going in user files by writing, but reading is fine as we will need it for the git repos.
+- use env vars for the git repo path
+- have an object or text that maps each files with a little description of what is that manifest used for so that agent can choose the right file to read.
+- have a function tool that reads the desired file